Winter Admission deadline September 10

 STEP 2.
 Submission of Supporting Information.
 After submitting the uApply application for admission form and fee, you can then upload the following required information in uApply:

 - Your complete record of study (transcripts) from each university-level institution you have attended to date (except McGill).
-A CGPA of at least 3.0 out of 4.0 is required.
+A cumulative GPA of at least 3.0 out of 4.0 is required.
 Uploaded copies will be considered as unofficial; final, official copies will be required once you are offered admission.
 These transcripts must indicate degree awarded.
 When degree completion is expected in Spring of the application year, unofficial transcripts showing courses and grades up to the last term of study should be submitted.
 If credits were transferred from a different institution then transcripts must also be obtained from that source.

 - A curriculum vitae (resume).